DETAILED ACTION

 Dependent Claims Step 2A:

-The limitations of the dependent claims but for those addressed below merely set forth further refinements of the abstract idea without changing the analysis already presented (i.e., they merely narrow the abstract idea without adding any new additional elements beyond it).
+The limitations of the dependent claims but for those addressed below merely set forth further refinements of the same abstract idea identified above without changing the analysis already presented (i.e., they merely narrow the abstract idea without adding any new additional elements beyond it).
 Additionally, for the same reasons as above, the limitations fail to integrate the abstract idea into a practical application because they use the same general technological environment and instructions to implement the abstract idea as the independent claims (i.e., a generic computer processor and source system comprising one selected from the group of a schedule management system and flight operation control system).
 Claims 13 and 20-22 recite various generic "systems" only characterized by their abstract functions (e.g., flight planning, crew operations, etc.).
 Claims 12 and 19 introduce a generic database.
 All of these merely serve to further limit the general link to a particular technological environment in which to execute the abstract idea.

 Dependent Claims Step 2B:

-The dependent claims merely use the same general technological environment and instructions to implement the abstract idea.
+The dependent claims merely use the same general link to a technological environment and instructions to implement the abstract idea.
 Although they add the elements identified in 2A above (generic "systems" and database), these do not amount to significantly more for the same reasons they fail to integrate the abstract idea into a practical application.
 Moreover, the Specification also indicates this is the routine use of known components for the same reasons presented with respect to the elements in the independent claims above (see ¶¶ 0042, 90-93, 103, 121 describing these at a high level of generality and without appreciable technical specifics).
 Accordingly, they are not directed to significantly more than the exception itself, and are not eligible subject matter under § 101.

 Conclusion